thesumedh/iguessnum/README.md

 Fun prompts to guide you through the game.

 # Usage 🚀
-Once you install the app, simply run:
+Once you clone the repo, simply run:
 ```
 python guessmynumber.py
 ```